khanshoaib3/minecraft-access/docs/setup/basic.md

 If the game crashes and a bunch of error logs pop up, the biggest probability is that there is an incompatibility between the mod files and mod loader, or between the mod files and game version, please read the [Update the Game and Mods](#update-the-game-and-mods) section.
 And here is a [complex self-helped FAQ](./FAQ.md#self-help-guide-for-abnormal-situation) for you to address the problem, from not being able to hear the narration to a full game crash.

+### Additional Installation for Linux

+We need to install a few extra things that this mod depends on after installing the mod to make this mod work properly if you are using Linux.

+1. We need to install the [libspeechdwrapper](https://github.com/khanshoaib3/libspeechdwrapper) for invoking screen reader's API.
+Download the library from [its GitHub repository](https://github.com/khanshoaib3/libspeechdwrapper/raw/main/lib/libspeechdwrapper.so) and move it into the minecraft directory (default `~/.minecraft`).

+2. Although the mod overrides the library used for TTS, minecraft still needs the `flite` library to be installed, so you can install it using your distro's package manager itself.

+3. We also need to install [xdotool](https://github.com/jordansissel/xdotool) which is used for simulating the mouse actions.
+Follow the [instructions](https://github.com/jordansissel/xdotool#installation) to install it.

 ## Update the Game and Mods